Sharp error bounds for edge-element discretisations of the high-frequency Maxwell equations: Introduction

 Regarding Point (ii) above:~by Galerkin orthogonality, the error is \emph{discretely $\epsilon$-divergence free}, in the sense that $(\epsilon(E-E_h), v_h)_{L^2(\Omega)}=0$ for all $v_h\in \Ker \curl\cap\Hilbert_h$ (see \eqref{eq:Gog2} below).
 Therefore, the part of the error that is not $\epsilon$-divergence free can be controlled by understanding how much a function that is discretely $\epsilon$-divergence free is not pointwise $\epsilon$-divergence free.
 These arguments crucially rely on the existence of an interpolation operator that leaves the finite-element space invariant and maps functions in $\Ker \curl$ to functions in $\Ker \curl$ (see \S\ref{sec:interpolation} and Lemma \ref{lem:gammadv1} below).
 The initial versions of this argument in \cite{Gi:88,Mo:92} used standard interpolation operators, at the cost of demanding extra regularity of the Maxwell solution (see \cite[Remark 3.1]{Gi:88}).
 Later refinements of this argument \cite{GoPa:03, Mo:03a} then used quasi-interpolation operators with lower -- and, ultimately, minimal -- regularity assumptions; see \cite[\S4.1]{AmBeDaGi:98}, \cite{ArFaWi:00, Sc:01, Ch:07, ChWi:08}, \cite[Chapter 23]{ErGu:21}.

 \paragraph{Current state of the art for wavenumber-explicit bounds on the Maxwell $h$-FEM using N\'ed\'elec finite elements.}

 \bit \item For real $\mu$ and $\epsilon$, the natural asymptotic error bounds are proved by the combination of \cite[Theorem 4.6, Lemma 5.2]{ChEr:23} and \cite[Theorem 2]{ChVe:22}. \item The papers \cite{MeSa:21, MeSa:23} show that the $hp$-FEM applied to \eqref{eq:Maxwell} with constant $\mu$ and $\epsilon$ and analytic boundary does not suffer from the pollution effect if $p\geq C_1\log (\wn L)$ for any $C_1>0$, $hk/p\leq C_2$ for sufficiently small $C_2>0$, and $\Csol\leq C_3 (\wn L)^N$ for some $C_3, N>0$.
-The results in \cite{MeSa:23} for impedance boundary conditions contain the result that, when $p$ is constant, the Galerkin solution is quasioptimal (with constant independent of $\wn$) when $(\wn h)^{p}\Csol$ is sufficiently small; see \cite[Proof of Lemma 9.5]{MeSa:23}; the results in \cite{MeSa:21} for when the radiation condition is realised exactly on $\partial\Omega$ are more restrictive; see \cite[Remark 4.19]{MeSa:21}.
+Although these analyses are geared towards $p$ growing with $k$, the results in \cite{MeSa:23} for impedance boundary conditions contain the result that, when $p$ is constant, the Galerkin solution is quasioptimal (with constant independent of $\wn$) when $(\wn h)^{p-1}\Csol$ is sufficiently small (i.e., one power of $\wn h$ away from the optimal result); see \cite[Proof of Lemma 9.5]{MeSa:23} (and note that $p=0$ corresponds to the lowest-order elements in \cite{MeSa:23}, instead of $p=1$ here).
+The fixed-$p$ results in \cite{MeSa:21} for when the radiation condition is realised exactly on $\partial\Omega$ are more restrictive; see \cite[Remark 4.19]{MeSa:21}.
 These arguments essentially use a result equivalent to Lemma \ref{lem:basic} below, and then prove approximation results about the adjoint solution operator to bound the second quantity in \eqref{eq:asymptotic1} (following the ideas introduced in the Helmholtz context in \cite{MeSa:10, MeSa:11, EsMe:12, BeChMe:24}).

 Analogous results for a regularised formulation of \eqref{eq:Maxwell} -- where the space is embedded in $H^1$ if the boundary is smooth enough -- were obtained in \cite{NiTo:20} (with the $h$-version of this method studied in a $\wn$-explicit way in \cite{NiTo:19}).